Governor Profiles

 Back to top

 I have always had connections to the Shelton and Etruria area as I grew up there and attended St. Mark’s CE Primary School.
 I worked at Shelton Nursery School for 30 happy years as a Senior Early Years Practitioner until taking early retirement in 2007.
-I then became a Governor at Thomas Boughey Nursery which enabled me to use my expertise to continue to actively contribute to the school and the community.
-As a Governor for both St. Mark’s and Etruscan Primary Schools, I am committed to ensuring quality education and high standards in a safe and nurturing environment to improve outcomes for all pupils.
-I am also a trustee at Thomas Boughey Kindergarten which is a PVI with charitable status for 0-5 year olds.
-In 2015, it was judged to be outstanding by Ofsted.
+I then became a Governor at Thomas Boughey Nursery School, which enabled me to use my expertise to continue to actively contribute to the school and the community.
+As a Governor at St. Mark’s Primary School, I am committed to ensuring quality education and high standards in a safe and nurturing environment to improve outcomes for all pupils.
+I am also a trustee at Thomas Boughey Kindergarten, which is a PVI Nursery with charitable status for 0-5 year olds.

 Back to top